LSU cruises, Clemson survives for title game clash - WHIZ News

-They’re headed back to the Big Easy, which is an easy 80-mile drive down Interstate 10 from LSU’s campus.
-The Tigers will face Clemson, which will try for its third national title in four seasons.
+They’re headed back to the Big Easy, which is just an 80-mile drive down Interstate 10 from LSU’s campus.
+Clemson will be playing for its third national title in four seasons and this one might feel a little like a road game.

 “Obviously, it’s going to be a great day, going to be a purple and gold crowd in that Superdome,” LSU coach Ed Orgeron said.
 “The state of Louisiana is going to be on fire.”